isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 Which fields are currently autofitting is saved as part of the [view state](ListGrid_2.md#method-listgridgetviewstate) of the ListGrid.

 Interaction with wrapping: If [wrapping of cell values](#attr-listgridwrapcells) is enabled, autoFit behavior based on [cell content](#attr-listgridautofitwidthapproach) will render fields wide enough to contain the _unwrapped_ cell values.
 If [wrapping of field titles](ListGridField.md#attr-listgridfieldwrap) is enabled, when fitting to a title, a field will render wide enough to accommodate the _wrapped_ title without clipping (so wide enough for the natural wrap-point / longest word or unwrappable string).

-Note that, if you just want to autofit specific fields, rather than trying to achieve cascading from grid-level settings with specific field overrides, the quick, single setting to use is [ListGridField.autoFit](ListGridField.md#attr-listgridfieldautofit).

 ### Groups